Last updated on October 16th, 2020

 I get it.
 It’s easy to fall back on your tried-and-true, pull-together menu options.
 It’s even more daunting when you have to feed people other than yourself.

 Author Tara Mataraza Desmond knows this too, which is why she’s gone ahead and given us 130 (!) different ways to get out of our recipe rut with the cookbook Choosing Sides: From Holidays to Every Day, 130 Delicious Recipes to Make the Meal.

 Choosing Sides definitively answers the age-old question, “OK, what else am I gonna make?”

-With chapters smartly divided into themes like “weeknight dinners” or “potlucks and parties,” the book pre-empts the issue of what to bring to the next group get-together, what to serve when asked to contribute a dish to the family reunion, or what you do to mix up your menu for tomorrow night’s dinner.
+With chapters smartly divided into themes like “weeknight dinners” or “potlucks and parties,” the book pre-empts the issue of what to bring to the next group get-together or how to mix up your menu for tomorrow night’s dinner.